Born: 7. December 2000., Debrecen, Hungary

 Member of Audi Sport racing academy

 Unlike many other drivers, Keszthelyi didn’t train from early childhood, had never taken part in races nor did she have any experience with cars in general.
-She started racing in the Touring Car category.
-Her first international race at Hungaroring brought her first place in the female rating, second place among juniors and third place among seniors.
-At her first race of OXXO Motorsport she was the fastest female competitor at Ko-Mi Cup, and finished in 4th place in the junior category.
+She started racing in the Touring Car category at the age of 12.
+Her first international race at Hungaroring brought her first place in the female rating, second place among juniors and third place overall.
+At her first race with OXXO Motorsport she was the fastest female competitor at Ko-Mi Cup, and finished in 4th in junior category.
 This was her 5th time sitting in a race car.

-In 2014, Keszthelyi competed in the Swift Cup Europe series with a special license.
-In the junior category she finished 3rd and in 6th place overall.
-Suzuki Cup Austria’s promoter invited her to a race, where she finished 4th in the adult men’s field.
-In 2015, she competed in the Swift Cup Europe series, finishing 3rd overall, 2nd in junior and 1st in ladies.
+In 2014, Keszthelyi competed in Swift Cup Europe series with a special license.
+In junior category she finished 3rd and earned the 6th place overall.
+Suzuki Cup Austria’s promoter invited her to a race, where she finished 4th in adult men’s field.
+In 2015, she competed in Swift Cup Europe series, finishing 3rd overall, 2nd in junior and 1st in ladies.

-From her first car racing salary she immidiately offered for charitable purposes.
+From her first car racing salary she immediately started supporting charitable purposes.

-Besides car racing, Vivien plays piano and loves horse-riding.
+Besides car racing, Vivien plays the piano and loves horse-back riding.